codeths/ethsbell-rewrite/DEVELOPING.md

 6. `cd ethsbell-rewrite` - Move your terminal to the newly cloned repository.
 7. If you're on a Unix-like system and installed jq, `./.vscode/extensions.sh`
 8. `code .` - Open VSCode in the repository.
+9. If VSCode asks you to trust our repository, please do.
-9. If step 7 didn't apply to you, press Ctrl+P and type "ext ins", press enter, type "@recommended:workspace" in the left sidebar, and install all of the extensions shown there, except those mentioning Nix, since you're not using that.
+10. If step 7 didn't apply to you, press Ctrl+P and type "ext ins", press enter, type "@recommended:workspace" in the left sidebar, and install all of the extensions shown there, except those mentioning Nix, since you're not using that.
-10. If everything goes to plan, you should have everything you need to explore our repository.
+11. If everything goes to plan, you should have everything you need to explore our repository.

 ## I Know What I'm Doing, Thank You Very Much